The Doctrine of the Mean 中庸

 If you are in a position of rank, even if you are good, if your goodness is not evident, you will not be trusted.
 Not being trusted, the people will not follow you.
 If you lack rank, then you will not be respected.
 Lacking respect, you will not be trusted.
 Without trust the people will not follow you.
 6

-Therefore in the Superior Man's practice of his Way, he starts with himself and then manifests his character to all the people, such that when he contemplates the ways of the three former sage-kings, he cannot feel any shame.
+Therefore in the Noble Man's practice of his Way, he starts with himself and then manifests his character to all the people, such that when he contemplates the ways of the three former sage-kings, he cannot feel any shame.
 He is established between Heaven and Earth without any discord.
 He presents himself before the spirits of his ancestors without doubting.
 He waits for a hundred generations for a sage to appear without confusion.

 If you can present yourself to the ancestral spirits without doubting, you know Heaven.
 If you can wait a hundred generations for the appearance of a sage, you know human beings.
-Therefore, the people regard the movement of the Superior Man as the Way of the world.
+Therefore, the people regard the movement of the Noble Man as the Way of the world.
 They regard his actions as the norm of the world.
 They regard his words as the pattern for the world.
 When they are away from him, they long for him.
 When they are near him, they never get tired of him.
 The Book of Odes says:

 When he is away, he is not hated.